 Surely one of the most challenging aspects of natural healing is that one might feel worse before getting better.
 Many people then become despondent and give up altogether.
-It is thus important to understand why these initial adverse symptoms are happening and moreover, how to overcome them.
+It is thus important to understand why the initial adverse symptoms are happening and moreover, how to overcome them.

 The words detox and die-off are used interchangeably to describe the initial worsening of symptoms and it is important to distinguish between the terms and to understand what is happening in your body.

-The formal definition for detoxification, aka detox, is a process or period of time in which one abstains from or rids the body of toxic or unhealthy substances.
+The formal definition for detoxification, ala detox, is a process or period of time in which one abstains from or rids the body of toxic or unhealthy substances.
 However, this is not merely abstinence from alcohol, drugs, smoking or other toxic substances.
 Detoxification is what our bodies do naturally to neutralise, transform and get rid of unwanted metabolic end-products and toxins.
 Without any particular diet or treatment plan, this is what our bodies do naturally – all day, every day.
 It is a primary function of our body to interact with various organs to neutralise, transform and remove harmful substances, thus toxins.
-We are exposed to toxins daily, they are everywhere, unavoidable and a normal part of life; metabolic end-products generated in our body, air and water pollution, pesticides and herbicides on and in food, preservatives, colourants and flavourants, heavy metals, pharmaceutical drugs, caffeine… the list is endless and our body works away the whole time to remove them from our system.
+We are daily exposed to toxins, they are everywhere, unavoidable and a normal part of life; metabolic end-products generated in our body, air and water pollution, pesticides and herbicides on and in food, preservatives, colourants and flavourants, heavy metals, pharmaceutical drugs, caffeine… the list is endless and our body works away the whole time to remove them from our system.
 Although the bulk of the work is done by the liver and the intestinal tract, the kidneys, lungs, lymphatic system and skin are all involved in this complex detoxification system.

 ‘Detoxification’ generally refers to improving and optimising the function of our body’s own detoxification systems.
 The best way to do this, is by decreasing the amount of toxins we put into our bodies, while at the same time supporting our body’s own detoxification and elimination systems with appropriate nutrients.